 In 2001, industry analyst Doug Laney defined the “Three Vs” of big data:

-The unprecedented explosion of data means that 90 percent of all the world’s data has been created in the past two years.
-The global digital universe now exceeds 2.7 zettabytes, and volume is expected to double every two years.
+The unprecedented explosion of data means that the digital universe will reach 180 zettabytes (180 followed by 21 zeroes) by 2025.
 Today, the challenge with data volume is not so much storage as it is how to identify relevant data within gigantic data sets and make good use of it.

 Data is generated at an ever-accelerating pace.
-Every minute, 571 new websites are created.
-Email users send 204,166,667 messages.
-Google receives more than two million search queries.
+Every minute, Google receives 3.8 million search queries.
+Email users send 156 million messages.
+Facebook users upload 243,000 photos.
 The challenge for data scientists is to find ways to collect, process, and make use of huge amounts of data as it comes in.

 Data comes in different forms.
 Structured data is that which can be organized neatly within the columns of a database.
 This type of data is relatively easy to enter, store, query, and analyze.
 Unstructured data is more difficult to sort and extract value from.
 Examples of unstructured data include emails, social media posts, word-processing documents; audio, video and photo files; web pages, and more.